JohnAllAlong/game-dev-portfolio/README.md

 1. Replace the page title (between `<title>` tags)
 2. Replace the heading (between `<h1>` tags)
-3. **For p5.js projects**: Make sure `src="sketch.html"` is correct in the iframe tag
-4. **For other projects**: Add your link or embed your content (uncomment and edit the appropriate lines)
+3. **For non-p5 projects**: Add your link or embed your content (uncomment and edit the appropriate lines)
-5. Fill in the description, goals, and challenges sections with your project information
+4. Fill in the description, goals, and challenges sections with your project information

 ### 5. Add to the Main Page